Charles I, Duke of Orléans: Freedom

 Finally freed on 3 November 1440 by the efforts of his former enemies, Philip the Good and Isabella of Portugal, the Duke and Duchess of Burgundy, he set foot on French soil again after 25 years, by now a middle-aged man at 46 and "speaking better English than French," according to the English chronicler Raphael Holinshed.
 Part of the agreement, concluded the previous July, was an immediate ransom payment of 80,000 saluts d'or, and a promise to pay 140,000 crowns later.
-Philip the Good had also made it a condition that the murder of Charles' father Louis of Orleans by Philip's own father, John the Fearless, would not be avenged (John himself had been assassinated in 1419).
+Philip the Good had also made it a condition that the murder of Charles' father Louis of Orléans by Philip's own father, John the Fearless, would not be avenged (John himself had been assassinated in 1419).

 Charles agreed to this condition prior to his release.
 Meeting the Duchess of Burgundy after disembarking, the gallant Charles said: "M'Lady, I make myself your prisoner."
 At the celebration of his third marriage, to Marie of Cleves (Philip's niece), he was created a Knight of the Golden Fleece.
 His subsequent return to Orléans was marked by a splendid celebration organised by the citizens.
 Marie brought a considerable dowry, which helped to pay part of his ransom, although he had difficulty making up the balance, and that of his brother Jean d'Angoulême, also a prisoner.

 He made an unsuccessful attempt to press his claims to Asti in Italy, before settling down as a celebrated patron of the arts.
 In Blois, he kept a miniature court at which many of the French men of letters at the time—François Villon, Olivier de la Marche, Georges Chastellain, Jean Meschinot and others—were residents or visitors or correspondents.
 He died at Amboise in his 71st year.